robrich/docker-hands-on-workshop/05-A-bigger-site/start/README.md

 3. `docker build ...` the back-end container.

-4. `docker run ...` the back-end container.
+4. `docker run ...` the back-end container, directing traffic to port 5000.

 5. Run `docker container list` and note the container id or name of the back-end container.